AreebMianoor/codeconverse/README.md

 ## Usage
 1. Set the OpenAI API key as an environment variable `OPENAI_API_KEY`.
-2. Run the script: `reporeader.py`
+2. Run the script: `app.py`
-3. Enter the GitHub URL of the repository to explore.
+3. Enter the GitHub URL of the repository you want to explore.
-4. Ask questions about the repository.
+4. Ask questions or interact with the language model.
 Type `exit()` to quit.
+5. Create documentation from the generated responses about your code.
+6. Send the document using confluence_upload.py to your confluence project

 ## Key Features
 - Clones and indexes the contents of a GitHub repository.